Research and reports

 Your tenants may also be able to claim for a rent reduction if the repairs you need to make are very disruptive.
 This is known as ‘rent abatement’.

-It’s also worth noting that earning money from renting out a property is treated the same as earning any other income.
+It’s also worth noting that earning money from renting out your house is treated the same as earning any other income.
 This means you need to pay tax, minus any related expenses, on your income, including any rent you take in.

 You don’t pay tax on the first £1,000 of income you get from renting out property you personally own.
 If your annual income from property rental is £2,500 or more, you need to declare it on a Self Assessment tax return.

-If your income from renting out your property is between £1,000 and £2,500 a year, the government website says you should contact HMRC.
+If your income from renting out your property is between £1,000 and £2,500 a year, you should contact HMRC.

-If you do decide to go without an agent, and it’s your first go at being a landlord, make sure you do your research.
-Portals like OpenRent offer a completely free advertising option if you're choosing to do it yourself to keep your costs as low as possible – just make sure you take into account all the time and effort you'll need to spend on managing the tenancy.
+If you decide to go without an agent, and it’s your first go at being a landlord, make sure you do your research.

-We’ve also got information on where in the UK landlords get the best buy-to-let rental yields so you can see how your area compares to others around the country.
+We’ve also got information on the UK’s best buy-to-let areas so you can see how your area compares to others around the country.

 Some people renting out a property for the first time mistakenly think that a standard home insurance policy will cover them.
 It won’t.